AriFordsham/GHCWiki/llvm-backend.md

 Until the amount of shared code can be determined and the LLVM back-end approaches a level of maturity that is suitable for inclusion in *GHC HEAD*, this is probably a mute issue.

+### LLVM IR Representation

+Still undecided on best way to represent and emit the LLVM IR.
+There are 3 main options as outlined in the [ LLVM FAQ](http://llvm.org/docs/FAQ.html#langirgen):

+- Call into LLVM Libraries using FFI (can probably use [ Haskell LLVM Bindings](http://hackage.haskell.org/package/llvm))
+- Emit LLVM Assembly (approach taken by [ EHC](http://www.cs.uu.nl/wiki/Ehc/WebHome)'s LLVM Back-end, can use the [ module](https://subversion.cs.uu.nl/repos/project.UHC.pub/trunk/EHC/src/ehc/LLVM.cag) developed by them for this)
+- Emit LLVM Bitcode (can't see any reason to do this)

+This is something I am currently investigating.
+I think at the moment that using both EHC's LLVM module and the LLVM Bindings would be best.
+My main concern with the LLVM bindings is that I'm not sure how well it could handle representing the LLVM IR during translation from *CmmStmts*.
+This is, I need a representation of the LLVM IR to work with during translation from *CmmStmts* that can be easily built up and changed (an abstract syntax form of LLVM IR).
+However instead of pretty printing it to LLVM Assembly, it would be *pretty printed* to LLVM Bitcode using the LLVM Bindings.